gabe1314/terraform_public-scripts/Readme.md

 The script I'm trying to get working to get working to deal with the below error is Terraform_Automation-Error.ps1.

+Workflow for PowerShell Script

+"If" when you run the Terraform init command there is an error that is recorded to the log file in  E:\terraform\logs\terraform_Plan.log

+Terraform needs to be stopped

+or "Else"

+Run the Terraform init command and continue the Terraform automation process.

+If

+Terraform Init ->(Has Error in Log)
+                                  |
+                                  -> Terraform Stop
+                                                  |
+                                                  -> Else
+                                                        |
+                                                         ->
+                                                           |
+                                                           |
+                                                            --> Terraform Plan
+                                                                              |
+                                                                              |
+                                                                              -->-- Terraform Apply

+E:\terraform\logs\terraform_Plan.log -Tail 3 | Select-String -Pattern "The process cannot access the file because another process has locked" -AllMatches)

+    {
+ Stop-Process -Name terraform

 Please help to contribute to this script and I thank you in advance.

 Error Log